A Guide To Choosing Apples

 1. Buy Apples Locally.

 Buying apples locally not only benefits you but also supports your local farmer and boosts your local economy.
-You’ll find the freshest, juiciest and healthiest apples at your local supermarkets.
+You’ll find the freshest, juiciest and healthiest ones at your local supermarkets.

 Local apples taste much better because they have spent less time traveling from one state to another.
 They have encountered fewer bumps, temperature changes and nutrient losses.

-If you shop locally, you’ll likely buy the apples within 24 hours after picking.
-Shockingly, apples from supermarkets are typically stored for 9–12 months before hitting the shelves.
+If you shop locally, you’ll likely buy them within 24 hours after picking.
+Shockingly, the ones from supermarkets are typically stored for 9–12 months before hitting the shelves.

 2. Choose Apples With Stems.

 Sometimes you’ll find apples in the markets with their stems removed or missing.
-The stem protects the apple from decaying faster because it prevents microorganisms from having access to the apple 2.
+The stem protects it from decaying faster because it prevents microorganisms from having access to them 2.

-An apple without a stem is like a house without a door, so avoid these and instead choose an apple still having its stem intact.
+An apple without a stem is like a house without a door, so avoid these and instead choose one still having its stem intact.

-The stem, core and seeds of an apple contain nutrients as well as the skin and flesh.
+The stem, core and seeds contain nutrients as well as the skin and flesh.
 Although the stem and core of an apple contain the most bacteria 3.

 Without consuming the whole core, you’re only consuming 10% of the bacterial cells found in an apple, according to Frontiers of Microbiology 4.